 Your application in the health insurance marketplace will tell you if you are eligible for financial assistance to help you buy private insurance.
 The amount of assistance depends on your family’s yearly income.
 You may also have no cost if you qualify for Medicaid or CHIP.

 The marketplace offers a number of different health plans, and families should compare plans to ensure they meet their needs.

 The marketplace offers 4 different levels of health insurance plans.
-Those least expensive (bronze) have fewer benefits and higher out-of-pocket costs.
-Those that are the most expensive (platinum) have more benefits and lower out-of-pocket costs.
+Bronze plans – which cost the least each month - have fewer benefits and higher out-of-pocket costs.
+Those that are the most expensive each month (platinum plans) have more benefits and lower out-of-pocket costs.
 Make sure you choose an insurance plan that works for your family’s needs.